We'd be lying if we said we weren't concerned about breaking up during Mercury retrograde.

 What happens if you split during retrograde?

 Truthfully, if you do end up calling it quits with a partner during this time, it's probably a split that was coming—the universe's way of saying you weren't on the right path.
 Mercury wouldn't have changed the results one way or another.
-An ending, though painful, is something that you might need in order to transform and move forward.
+An ending, though painful, is something that you might need in order to move forward.

 No matter what happens, we know you'll handle Mercury's antics with grace.
 Chin up, the crazy retrograde is not as chaotic as we've been lead to believe.